Home | Stories and Essays

 occurs when Helmut, a handsome, morally scrupulous research assistant of

-author of an inflammatory article some fifty years old.
-The handiwork of a
+as the author of an inflammatory article some fifty years old.
+The handiwork of

 rambling piece of pseudo-scholarship from post-war

-them.
-From the initial, work-obsessed exchanges rendered between this villain
+primed to accept them.
+From the initial, work-obsessed exchanges rendered

 reaching into the past, toward a little girl all but obliterated by history and